 Temporomandibular Joint Disorders (TMJ) and Jaw Pain

 The chewing joint at the corner of your jaw — called the temporomandibular joint — can easily become inflamed if you are habitually clenching or grinding your teeth.
 People with temporomandibular disorders often develop chronic tinnitus due to the damage to the joint.
-For some people, this can lead to a stiff neck, ear pain, or problems with the jaw muscles.
-In many cases, a dentist can provide pain relief and help you develop effective management strategies for somatic tinnitus.
+For some people with TMJ disorder, this can lead to a stiff neck, ear pain, or problems with the jaw muscles.
+In many cases, a dentist can provide pain relief and help you develop effective management strategies for somatic tinnitus caused by the tight muscles in the jaw.
+Tinnitus perception will vary among this patient population based on the severity of TMJ symptoms.

 Pulsatile Tinnitus and Neck Pain

-Because this type of tinnitus is typically related to blood flow problems, it is considered objective tinnitus (as opposed to the most common “subjective tinnitus”), meaning it can sometimes be heard by others.
+Because this type of tinnitus is typically related to blood flow, or circulatory system problems, it is considered objective tinnitus (as opposed to the most common “subjective tinnitus”), meaning it can sometimes be heard by others, with the use of a medical device like a stethoscope.
 Pulsatile tinnitus patients should see a physician to rule out more serious underlying health conditions.

 Symptoms Related to Tinnitus and Neck Pain